Title: Innovation fund

-Overall term: July 2016 to June 2018
+Overall term: 2016 to 2019

-Projects are jointly selected by SETECI (Ecuadorian Technical Secretariat for International Cooperation) and the German Embassy.
+Projects are selected by the Technical Secretariat for International Cooperation (SETECI) in the Ecuadorian Ministry of Foreign Affairs and the German Embassy.
 Applications are assessed according to an agreed set of criteria and clear selection rules.
-Special consideration is given to projects that involve a range of different actors at local level and that will rapidly bring about visible and positive change.
-At the same time, the approach and the lessons learned should also be suitable for transfer to other parts of the country.
+Special consideration is given to projects that bring about visible results at local level.
+At the same time, these should also be suitable for transfer to other parts of the country.

-The assisted projects are deemed innovative because they trial new processes, methods and forms of cooperation at local level, encouraging the participation of a range of different actors who have not worked closely with one another previously.
+The assisted projects are innovative in that they trial new processes, methods and forms of cooperation at local level and with a range of different actors.
+They have a positive impact on gender and/or generational equality.